aklump/cloudy-tools/documentation/source/configuration.md

 * Notice the dot separation to denote parent/child.
 * The second argument is a default value, e.g., `staff`.

-### Non-Scalars
+### Arrays

+Arrays are handled differntly depending upon a few things: if the config key points to a multi-dimensional array, an single-level associative array, or an single-level indexed array.
+For examples turn to the following configuration YAML:

+    user:
+      images:
+        tags:
+        - nature
+        - space
+        - religion
+        types:
+        - jpg
+        - png

+Let's see what $(get_config -a 'user.images.tags') returns us:

-When the config key points to a non-scaler, associative array `get_config` echos a string ready for `eval`, which generates a nice set of BASH vars containing the values of `perms`, e.g.,
+When the config key points to an array `get_config` echos a string ready for `eval`, which generates a nice set of BASH vars containing the values of `perms`, e.g.,

     eval $(get_config perms)
     echo $perms_user